-Existence and valuation of inventories (Refer to note 10)
+Existence and valuation of inventory (Refer to note 10)

 Inventory management is a key business process for the Group.
-Inventory represents a significant asset on the consolidated balance sheet at \$93.1m.
+Inventory represents a significant asset on the consolidated balance sheet at \$96.9m.
 The inventory is held at Group managed and third party distribution centres in Australia and overseas, within stores or in transit to those locations.